trankhanh040147/mythosedu/wp-includes/ID3/readme.txt

   v0.4.0 - getID3() will calculate md5_data in a method similar to
   other file formats, but that value cannot be compared to the md5_data value from FLAC v0.5.0+
-* RioPort (various versions including 2.0 and 3.11) Tags ID3v2 with
+* RioPort (various versions including 2.0 and 3.11) tags ID3v2 with
   a WCOM frame that has no data portion
-* Earlier versions of Coolplayer adds illegal ID3 Tags to Ogg Vorbis files, thus making them corrupt.
+* Earlier versions of Coolplayer adds illegal ID3 tags to Ogg Vorbis files, thus making them corrupt.
 * Meracl ID3 Tag Writer v1.3.4 (and older) incorrectly truncates the last byte of data from an MP3 file when appending a new ID3v1 tag.